Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

-Tinea versicolor is a common fungal infection that results in patches of discolored skin.
+Tinea versicolor is a common fungal infection that causes patches of discolored skin.
 Tinea versicolor is most common in warm, humid weather.
 The patches — which can be white, brown, red or gray-black — might be mildly itchy and are often more noticeable after sun exposure.
 In adults and adolescents, the patches usually develop on the back, chest or arms.
 In children, tinea versicolor usually affects the face.

-Tinea versicolor can be treated with over-the-counter antifungal creams, lotions or shampoos.
+Treatments include over-the-counter antifungal creams, lotions or shampoos.
 Skin color might remain uneven for months, however, and the infection might return — especially in warm, humid weather.